mdaffin/disconnected.systems/site/blog/archlinux-installer/index.md

 ```

 To generalise over these two types of disks you can use `ls` and `grep` to find
 and filter the actual partition.
-I found the bashes globbing was not powerful
+I found the bashes globing was not powerful
 enough to filter out just a single partition while ignoring device files such
 as `/dev/mmcblk0boot1` that also exist on some systems.